neilagabriel/vim-geeknote/README.md

 ## Usage

 Use `:Geeknote` to open the geeknote navigation window.
 This command will split the current window vertically and display the navigation window on the left-side.
 Notebooks can be expanded to show the notes they contain.
 To expand a notebook, simply navigate to the name of the notebook and hit `<Enter>`.
 Hit `<Enter>` again to close the notebook.
 To open/view a note navigate to the note and hit `<Enter>`.
 The note will be displayed in the previous window if it is possible to do so or in a new vertical split.
 To save changes to the note, simply save the buffer (e.g. `:w`).

 Use `:GeeknoteCreateNotebook <name>` to create a new notebook.

+Use `:GeeknoteCreateNote <name>` to create a new note.
+The note will be created in the notebook currently selected in the navigation window.
+If a notebook is not selected, an error is displayed.
+A new buffer for the note will be displayed in the previous window if it is possible to do so or in a new vertical split.
+The note will not be created until the buffer is saved (e.g.
+`:w`).
+Once saved, the note will be created and the navigation window will update.

 ## Acknowledgments